Home / LSA Students / Academics & Requirements / Majors & Minors / Philosophy, Politics, and Economics (PPE) /

 Social Theory and Practice Major

-The RC Social Theory and Practice major supports students in developing the analytical and practical skills necessary for active engagement in the world and for building careers that promote equality and responsible citizenship.
+The major in Social Theory and Practice supports students in developing the analytical and practical skills necessary for active engagement in the world and for building careers that promote equality and responsible citizenship.
 Students learn theories, methods, and strategies that enable them to understand and critique social structures and processes and to become effective actors in struggles for justice.

-RCSSCI 260 "Understanding Power, Theorizing Knowledge" and RCSSCI 290, a one credit course taken in the same semester that helps develop a concentration prospectus.
+RCSSCI 260 “Understanding Power, Theorizing Knowledge” and RCSSCI 290, a one credit course taken in the same academic term that helps develop a prospectus for the major.

-One other "gateway" course, either an RCSSCI 200 level courses or another course chosen in consultation with the STP concentration advisor.
+One other “gateway” course, either an RCSSCI 200 level course or another course chosen in consultation with the STP department advisor.
 The aim of the gateway course is to introduce students to issues and approaches in the social sciences as well as to the ways questions are framed from different disciplinary perspectives.

 - Academics & Requirements

 - Transfer Information

 - Michigan Learning Communities